-HOW TO PREPARE A CACAO ELIXIR?
+HOW TO PREPARE DRINKING CHOCOLATE?

-The tools have changed, but the work of roasting and grinding fermented cacao beans, and mixing them with water to create a vitalizing food is a practice that goes back to early Mesoamerican civilizations.
+The tools have changed, but the work of roasting and grinding cacao beans, and mixing them with water to create a vitalizing drink is a practice that goes back to early Mesoamerican civilizations.
 The Aztecs prepared chocolate by pouring the drink high up from one vessel to another, raising the foam of the beverage that was so prized for them.

 Cacao Vs Cocoa